John W. Avery: New York National Guard

+Avery was a well-known New York Army National guardsman who became colonel, of the 8th Regiment, New York Army National Guard.
+In 1841, Avery first started out as a Major in command of the 3rd Field Artillery Regiment of the New York Army National Guard.
+On April 9, 1841, he was in command of the 3rd Regiment for the funeral ceromonies for president William Henry Harrison.

+On June 18, 1845, Avery was part of the Washington Greys of the First Brigade of the 3rd Regiment for New York State Artillery.
+He was in charge of the officers in his division for a parade that started at City Hall on July 24th to pay respect to President Andrew Jackson, the late president of the United States.

 On July 23, 1850, Avery was appointed special aid under the command of Captain Joshua A. Varian for General William Hall, who was Grand marshal, during the New York City funeral in honor of the late Zachary Taylor, 12th president of the United States.
 Avery was in the troop of cavalry in the First Division at the procession that moved from the Park and proceeded down Broadway, to Chatham Street to the Bowery; down to Union Square; and then in front of the City Hall.

+His last appearance for the National Guard was on April 22, 1890, when he was in a parade, drill, and presentation of medals at the Park Avenue Armory building, also known as the 7th Regiment Armory, at 643 Park Avenue on the Upper East Side of Manhattan.

 American Civil War

 At the beginning of the American Civil War, Avery was a commissioned lieutenant colonel who commanded the 8th Regiment National Guard Infantry (formerly the 8th Regiment, New York State Militia), known during the civil war as the "Washington Greys," Brooklyn, New York.
 He served from 1861 to 1863.

-On April 25, 1865, after Abraham Lincoln, 16th president of the United States was assassinated, Colonel Avery was again appointed as special aid under the command of Captain Smith for Brigadier general Hall, who was Grand marshal, during the New York City funeral procession.
-Avery was in the troop of cavalry in the First Brigade, during the procession, which moved from City Hall to Broadway to Fourteenth-street; to Fifth-avenue; to Thirty-fourth-street; to Ninth-avenue, to the Hudson River Railroad Depot.
+On April 24, 1865, after Abraham Lincoln, 16th president of the United States was assassinated, Colonel Avery was again appointed as special aid under the command of Captain Smith for Brigadier general Hall, who was Grand marshal, during the New York City funeral procession.
+Avery was in the troop of cavalry of the First Brigade, during the procession, which moved from City Hall to Broadway to Fourteenth-street; to Fifth-avenue; to Thirty-fourth-street; to Ninth-avenue, to the Hudson River Railroad Depot.